aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

-# Automatic Udemy Course Enroller: GET PAID UDEMY COURSES for FREE
+# Udemy Coupon-Scraper & Auto-Enroller: GET PAID UDEMY COURSES for FREE LEGALLY!
 Do you want to LEARN NEW STUFF for FREE?
 Don't worry, with the power of web-scraping and automation, this script will find the necessary Udemy Coupons &amp; enroll you for PAID UDEMY COURSES, ABSOLUTELY FREE!

 The code scrapes course links and coupons from [tutorialbar.com](https://tutorialbar.com)